-Store the specimens in standard paper packets (scrap paper OK for these)

-Use good practices for handling chemicals.
-Do not hand in to the examiner collections with spot tests on them -- always remove and dispose of tested fragments.
-For more information, see McCune and Goward (1995), Macrolichens of the Northern Rocky Mountains, pages 11-12.

-Record all spot test results on the outside of the packet.

-Organize your collections alphabetically and submit a list along with your collection.
+- Submit specimens in standard paper packets (scrap paper OK for these) - Use good practices for handling chemicals.
+Do not hand in examiner collections with spot tests on them -- always remove and dispose of tested fragments.
+For more information, see McCune and Geiser 2009.
+Macrolichens of the PNW pages xxi-xxiii. - Record all spot test results on the outside of the packet. - Correctly spell genus and species on packet. - Include your name and date on all packets. - Organize your collections alphabetically and submit a list along with your collection.